-The Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) listed eight (8) planning factors that must be considered as part of the planning process for all metropolitan areas.
-Under MAP-21 and the FAST Act, these planning factors remain unchanged.
-The MPO must consider these planning factors in the development of the Long-Range Transportation Plan (LRTP) and the Transportation Improvement Program (TIP).
-These planning factors are listed below:
+The Fixing America's Surface Transportation (FAST) Act lists ten planning factors that must be considered as part of the planning process for all metropolitan areas.
+The MPO considers these planning factors in the development of the Long-Range Transportation Plan (LRTP) and the Transportation Improvement Program (TIP).
+The planning factors are listed below:

-- 1) Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency; - 2) Increase the safety of the transportation system for motorized and non-motorized users; - 3) Increase the security of the transportation system for motorized and non-motorized users; - 4) Increase the accessibility and mobility of people and for freight; - 5) Protect and enhance the environment, promote energy conservation, improve quality of life, and promote consistency between transportation improvements and state and local planned growth and economic development patterns; - 6) Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - 7) Promote efficient system management and operation; and - 8) Emphasize the preservation of the existing transportation system.
+- 1) support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency; - 2) increase the safety of the transportation system for motorized and non-motorized users; - 3) increase the security of the transportation system for motorized and non-motorized users; - 4) increase the accessibility and mobility of people and for freight; - 5) protect and enhance the environment, promote energy conservation, improve quality of life, and promote consistency between transportation improvements and state and local planned growth and economic development patterns; - 6) enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - 7) promote efficient system management and operation; - 8) emphasize the preservation of the existing transportation system - 9) improve the resiliency and reliability of the transportation system, and reduce (or mitigate) the storm water impacts on surface transportation; and - 10) enhance travel and tourism